compilepeace/BINARY_DISSECTION_COURSE/README.md

-# DISSECTING BINARIES
+# BINARY DISSECTION PRIMER
-Hello people, this course aims at giving an insight into the inner details of a binary program.
-Currently, this course focuses only on ELF binaries.
-It may prove useful to people interested in domains like:
+Hello reader, this primer aims at giving an insight into the inner details of a binary program.
+Currently, its only focus is on the native file format for Linux binaries, i.e. **E**xecutable and **L**inkable **F**ormat (shortly used as **ELF**).
+It may prove useful to security researchers or curiosity-driven individuals interested in below mentioned or domains similar to:
 - Malware analysis
 - Reverse engineering
 - Binary Instrumentation